U.S. Retail Sales Remain Cautious

-The government figures reflect consumer caution throughout the retail sector, with electronics down 5% and durable goods sliding 2.4%.
+The government figures reflect consumer caution throughout the retail sector, with electronics down 5% and durable goods falling 2.4%.

-Jewelry unit sales, however, were higher than the value numbers indicate due to declines in the price of gold and diamonds from early 2014 coupled with down-trading in diamond quality.
+Jewellery unit sales, however, were higher than the value numbers indicate due to declines in the price of gold and diamonds from early 2014, coupled with down-trading in diamond quality.

-Consumer confidence, which rose several points in March, has improved along with the economy, but economists say wages have not risen in tandem and the decreased prices of gasoline and oil have not spurred retail sales in other areas.
+Consumer confidence, which rose several points in March, has improved along with the economy, but economists say wages have not risen in tandem and the lower prices for petrol and oil have not spurred retail sales in other areas.

-De Beers’ Diamond Insight Report, issued last month, reported that growth of diamond jewelry sales in the U.S. was up 7% by value for 2104.
-This is more than double other estimates that pegged U.S. diamond jewelry sales from flat to up by 3%.
-The report also estimated Chinese growth at 6% and India rupee growth at 3% (down 1% when measured in U.S. dollars).
+De Beers’ Diamond Insight Report, issued last month, reported that growth of diamond jewellery sales in the U.S. was up 7% by value for 2014.
+This is more than double other estimates that pegged U.S. diamond jewellery sales from flat to up by 3%.
+The report also estimated Chinese growth at 6% and Indian rupee growth at 3% (down 1% when measured in U.S. dollars).
 The report cited a positive outlook for 2015, despite some headwinds.

-The March 23-27 De Beers sight was especially large – $690 million − with as much as $100 million additional goods available from client refusals of boxes at the January and February sights.
+The 23-27 March De Beers sight was especially large – $690 million (£462 million) − with as much as $100 million (£67 million) in additional goods available from client refusals of boxes at the January and February sights.
 Clients refused 30-40% of the rough boxes on offer this month – the highest percentage since the economic crisis of 2009-2010 – because of price and inventory issues.
 De Beers held firm on prices across the board, even as rough prices exceed the cost of polished for many categories.
-Polished prices have declined by an average of 7% from last fall according to several price reports, while polished inventories continue to rise.
+Polished prices have declined by an average of 7% since last autumn according to several price reports, while polished inventories continue to rise.

-AUCTIONS: The first major jewelry auctions of 2015 continued the trend of subdued demand for ultra-luxury items noted at last month’s BaselWorld fair.
+AUCTIONS: The first major jewellery auctions of 2015 continued the trend of subdued demand for ultra-luxury items noted at last month’s BaselWorld fair.